qwiklabs-04/horizon-sdv/docs/workloads/android/builds/aaos_builder.md

 -   `HORIZON_DOMAIN`
     - The URL domain which is required by pipeline jobs to derive URL for tools and GCP.

--   `JENKINS_CACHE_STORAGE_CLASS_NAME`
+-   `JENKINS_AAOS_BUILD_CACHE_STORAGE_PREFIX`
-    - This identifies the Persistent Volume Claim (PVC) that provisions persistent storage for build cache, ensuring efficient reuse of cached resources across builds.
+    - This identifies the Persistent Volume Claim (PVC) prefix that is used to provision persistent storage for build cache, ensuring efficient reuse of cached resources across builds.
 The default is [`pd-balanced`](https://cloud.google.com/compute/docs/disks/performance), which strikes a balance between optimal performance and cost-effectiveness.

 -   `JENKINS_SERVICE_ACCOUNT`
     - Service account to use for pipelines.
 Required to ensure correct roles and permissions for GCP resources.